Canadian Organization for Tropical Education and Research: Bird Monitoring

-The bird monitoring program started in 1991, first under the National Museum of Costa Rica and then in 1994 with the Tortuguero Integrated Bird Monitoring Program.
-The mist-netting program works under the guidelines of Partners in Flight to ensure the safety and conservation of the bird populations.
-Area searches and mist-netting are both used in weekly data collection.
+Long-term monitoring of the endangered Great Green Macaw (Ara ambiguus) has been running since 2013, with multiple weekly surveys.
+Shorebird surveying, ran from 2012-2017.
+From 1991, first under the National Museum of Costa Rica and then in 1994 with the Tortuguero Integrated Bird Monitoring Program, the Station was involved in mist-netting and migratory bird monitoring.
+The mist-netting program worked under the guidelines of Partners in Flight to ensure the safety and conservation of the bird populations.
+Area searches and mist-netting were both used in weekly data collection.

-Another bird monitoring project, shorebird surveying, was added during 2012.
-Volunteers and interns survey the beach weekly to gather data on shoreline species.

 Caiman Census

 Surveys of the canal are done once a week to gather information on the local caiman population.
 2001-2002 station manager Paul Grant came to the station in 2006 to study the local caiman populations.
 Through his work, Grant found that the pesticides from surrounding locations were negatively impacting the local spectacled caiman.
 His work was published in National Geographic on September 30, 2013.

+From 2013 weekly nocturnal surveys have been run on Caño Palma, with regular diurnal surveys starting in 2025.

 Large Mammal Monitoring

 This project has established baseline data on the presence of large mammals and each of the three primate species ranging in and inhabiting the Caño Palma and Tortuguero region's lowland rainforest.
 Three Costa Rican primate species that inhabit the area include the mantled howler, white-headed capuchin and spider monkey.
 Other large mammals include the jaguar, the tapir, and white-lipped peccary among many others.
 Using two established transects, volunteers record the presence/absence of mammal vocalizations, visuals and tracks.
-Project data provides an improved understanding of demographic parameters, distribution, habitat use, and foraging behaviour.
+Project data provides an improved understanding of demographic parameters, distribution, habitat use, and foraging behaviour, and has been collected weekly along 3 transects since 2013.

 Plant Phenology

-Once a month, participants survey the local forest canopy.
+Once a month, two local forest plots are surveyed.
 Data include percentages of new leaves, flowering and fruiting plants.
 In 2012, a Vanier College intern started an ACER (Association for Canadian Educational Resources) forest plot on the station's property.
 This project follows Smithsonian Institution protocols to inventory, then monitor forests, using 1-hectare plots.

+The ACER protocols have since been applied to a second plot on Cerro Tortuguero.

 Facilities

 In the past five years, facilities have been built to house over 30 students and volunteers.
-To reduce impact on the forest, trails have been elevated.
 The one-acre compound consists of a central kitchen and dining room with a surrounding library, dormitory, and washroom facilities.
-The site at Caño Palma has provided data for PhD and MES theses, interns work every year.
+The site at Caño Palma has provided data for PhD and MES theses, internships are available year round.